 Capital Structure is the composition of debts and equity in the balance sheet to finance a company activity and growth Gitman (2014).
 Debts come from issue obligation and Equity comes from issue stock.
 Debts in this capital structure usually refer to long-term debt by issuing obligation.
 Sometimes in calculation capital structure, it can be combined all short and long-term debts.
-Internal Funding means the company uses its Retain Earning and External Funding means the company used debts at first and if it is not enough it can be followed by equity.
-Many factors determine Capital Structure such as profitability, liquidity, assets structure, firm size, growth, tax, age of the company, market condition, financial distress, and ownership Alzomaia (2014).
+Internal Funding means the company uses its Retain Earning and External Funding means the company uses its Retain Earning and External Funding means the company used the tructure such as profitability, liquidity, assets structure, firm size, growth, tax, age of the company, market condition, financial distress, and ownership Alzomaia (2014).